zhanxw/rvtests/README.md

 When genotypes are filtered, they are marked as missing genotypes.
 Consequently, samples with missing genotype may or may not be included in the analysis.
-That means samples with genotypes may be dropped (`--impute drop`) or may still be included (`--impute mean` or `--impute hwe`).
+That means samples with filtered genotypes may be dropped (`--impute drop`) or may still be included (`--impute mean` or `--impute hwe`).
-By default, genotypes are imputed to its means.
+By default, genotypes are imputed to the mean value.
+Please note that `--impute drop` is usually not recommended due to the incurred computational cost, as the null model may be estimated for each marker.

-See next section about how you like to handle missing genotypes.
+See next section about how you want to handle missing genotypes.

 ## Handle missing genotypes and phenotypes